 Can biotin supplements make my hair grow faster?
 Unfortunately, we don’t have a concrete answer for that since there is yet to be definitive scientific evidence stating that it is able to help hair grow thicker and faster.
 However, there have been many reviews on biotin supplement benefits and how it helped individuals suffering from hair loss and basically just improving their overall skin and nail health as well.

 According to some experts, taking biotin for 6 months improves hair follicles, resulting in a variety of benefits such as healthier, thicker, and fuller-looking hair.
 Your hair becomes less brittle, which means it is less likely to break, and it should also look better and grow longer.
 Don’t hesitate to share with us your experience and the effects of biotin supplements that you notice!
-Also, check out the best biotin supplements for hair growth here!
+Also, check out the best biotin supplement for hair growth from one of our other articles.

 2. Nervous system